Favorite Cookbooks and Why We Love Them

 One small, hand-written recipe is like a time machine to my childhood, evoking years of family meals and memories of loved ones.

-Favorite Cookbooks (Because I’m a Sentimental Sap)
+Favorite Cookbooks (Because I’m Sentimental)

 The Escoffier cookbook given to me by my father.So what are my favorite cookbooks, and why do I love them?
 There are a lot of answers to that.
 Most of the cookbooks I love are ones that have a specific memory or person associated with them.
 For instance, the old classic, The Escoffier Cookbook, is one of my favorites because my Dad gave it to me years ago.
 Why was it on his shelf?
 I’m not sure, and I’m not sure he knew either, he was no great cook.
 But now that he is gone it’s just another small reminder of him.
 It’s not my most used cookbook, although it is a great resource for sauces in particular, as well as for a wealth of techniques.